chijason99/rightmove_property_scrapper/README.md

 ```bash
 python main.py london 1.5 0 1 _ 1000
 ```
-After you see the message "saved to csv", you can open the file with excel!
+After you see the message "saved to csv", you will be able to see the csv file and you can open it with excel to do the comparison you want!

-By default, the csv file would be saved next to the main.py file.
+By default, the csv file will be saved next to the main.py file.
 If you want to change the destination of the csv file, simply go to the config.ini file and paste in your desired download path. **Don't wrap your path with quotation mark, or the file cannot be saved.**

 ```
 download_path = your_own_download_path
 ```

 ## Data in the csv file
-- address	: the address of the scrapped property
+- address	: the address of the property

 - pcm : the rent per month in pound